Query to the Graph

 How?

 By default, the Datadog backend computes the rollup aggregate by averaging all real values, which tends to smooth out graphs as you zoom out.
-See more information about why does zooming out a timeframe also smooth out your graphs.
+See more information about why zooming out a timeframe also smooths out your graphs.
 Data aggregation needs to occur whether you have 1 or 1000 sources as long as you look at a large time window.
 What you generally see on graph is not the real values submitted but local aggregates.

 metrics_graph_3